Rent Choice Assist Trial

 Appeals and review of decisions

-If a client disagrees with a decision FACS has made, they should first discuss their concerns with the staff member that made the decision.
-The next step, if they still believe that FACS made the wrong decision, is to ask for a formal review of the decision.
+If a client disagrees with a decision DCJ has made, they should first discuss their concerns with the staff member that made the decision.
+The next step, if they still believe that DCJ made the wrong decision, is to ask for a formal review of the decision.

-Decisions to end a Rent Choice Subsidy when the client has been given the maximum 36 months assistance cannot be appealed.
+- To end a Rent Choice Assist subsidy when the client has been given the maximum 36 months assistance.